s-ball/pyimgren/docs/install.rst

-Alternatively, you can download the full source for the relevant version as a :file:`.zip` file from GitHub, but the recommended way is to use Git to clone the repository.
+Alternatively, you can download the full source for the relevant version as a :file:`.zip` file from GitHub, but the recommended way is to use :program:git to clone the repository.
 It will give you all the versions in one single operation, as well as a nice environment if you want  to later send a pull request.